renebarto/baremetal/doc/tutorials/01-setting-up-for-development.md

   - Copy the image onto an SD card and start the system (see [Running from SD card](#TUTORIAL_01_SETTING_UP_FOR_DEVELOPMENT_DEPLOYMENT_MECHANISM_RUNNING_FROM_SD_CARD)).
 The SD card will need to contain some other files in order for the system to start.
   - Create a network boot SD card, e.g. using [CircleNetboot](https://github.com/probonopd/CircleNetboot) and start the system.

-In `tutorial/01-demo` you will find a `Netboot.zip`, which is verified to work on both Raspberry Pi 3 and 4.
-There is still one caveat, on Raspberry Pi 4, a reboot does not restart Netboot yet.

-_Correctly combining files for Raspberry Pi to boot is a challenge, especially if you don't know or understand how the system starts up.
-So it's wise to simply take something that works, and play around with it._
-More information can be found in [System startup](#SYSTEM_STARTUP) and online [here](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#raspberry-pi-boot-eeprom)

-Unpack it onto the SD card (this must be formatted as FAT), make sure to eject (Windows) or sync (Linux) before taking the SD card out.
-Place it into your board, and go to the website created by netboot, select an image and upload it.
-This will reboot the system with your image.

 __This is my personal preference, as we don't need to rewrite the SD card every time__.
 The next time the system boots, it will start netboot again.
 See [Running using Netboot](#TUTORIAL_01_SETTING_UP_FOR_DEVELOPMENT_DEPLOYMENT_MECHANISM_RUNNING_USING_NETBOOT).
   - Run the image within QEMU.
-QEMU is an emulator that supports multiple platforms, including Raspberry Pi (the default QEMU supports up to rpi3 for now, but there is a [patch](https://github.com/0xMirasio/qemu-patch-raspberry4) (untested for now) to run as rpi4).
+QEMU is an emulator that supports multiple platforms, including Raspberry Pi (the default QEMU supports up to rpi4 for now).

-__It is also possible to use QEMU with Odroid boards, this will be described later__.
 QEMU requires quite some options, which are not always straightforward.
 Also, QEMU can never fully emulate all HW on the board.
 For running inside QEMU, see [Running in QEMU](#TUTORIAL_01_SETTING_UP_FOR_DEVELOPMENT_DEPLOYMENT_MECHANISM_RUNNING_IN_QEMU).